swagatcode23/locationfetcher/README.md

     .
     .
 ```
-implement `LocationFetcherCallback` to your activity
+Implement `LocationFetcherCallback` to your Activity or Fragment

 Overrirde `onLocationFetched()` method:
 ```